Durant, Irving help Nets hold off Adebayo, Heat 128-124

 Harris had four 3-pointers and 12 points in the first quarter.
 The Nets were ahead 60-42 with a little more than two minutes left in the half, but Miami trimmed it to 66-56 on Adebayo's 3-pointer just before the buzzer.

-Harden didn't have an official shot attempt in the first quarter.
-He finally attempted a shot with 0.7 seconds left and was fouled behind the arc, making all three free throws for a 36-25 lead.
+Harden didn't make a basket until the fourth, threatening to go without one in a game for the first time since he left Oklahoma City.
+He finally attempted his first shot with 0.7 seconds left in the first quarter and was fouled behind the arc, making all three free throws for a 36-25 lead.

 TIP-INS